thingsboard/thingsboard.github.io/docs/iot-gateway/getting-started.md

 * TOC
 {:toc}

-This guide covers initial IoT Gateway installation and configuration.
+This guide covers initial IoT Gateway installation and configuration, we will do the following things:
-We will connect IoT Gateway to ThingsBoard server, connect a demo device using [**OPC-UA** connector](/docs/iot-gateway/config/opc-ua/) and check received data.
+- Create a new gateway device using [ThingsBoard IoT Gateways dashboard](#prerequisites);
+- Launch the gateway using Docker command;
+- Configure different connector types ([MQTT](/docs/iot-gateway/config/mqtt/), [OPC-UA](/docs/iot-gateway/config/opc-ua/), [Modbus](/docs/iot-gateway/config/modbus/)) in order to connect to a local demo servers and read data from them;
+- Check received device data on ThingsBoard.

-### Prerequisites
+## Prerequisites

 If you don't have access to a running ThingsBoard instance, you can use [**Live Demo**](https://demo.thingsboard.io) or [**ThingsBoard Cloud**](https://thingsboard.cloud) to connect your gateway.

+If you don't have a dashboard installed, you can download Gateway widget bundle [here](/docs/iot-gateway/resources/thingsboard-gateway-widget-bundle.json){:target="_blank" download="thingsboard-gateway-widget-bundle.json"} and ThingsBoard IoT Gateways dashboard [here](/docs/iot-gateway/resources/thingsboard-gateways-dashboard.json){:target="_blank" download="thingsboard-gateways-dashboard.json"}.

 ## Create new gateway device on ThingsBoard